superm1/FastFlowLM/docs/benchmarks/llama3_results.md

 This section reports the performance and power usage of LLaMA 3.x on NPU (FastFlowLM, or FLM), NPU (Ryzen™ AI Software, or RAI), iGPU (LM Studio), and CPU (Ollama).

 > **Note:**
 - Results are based on FastFlowLM v0.9.8.
+- Under FLM's default NPU power mode (Performance)
 - Test system spec: AMD Ryzen™ AI 7 350 (Krakan Point) with 32 GB DRAM.
 - Newer versions may deliver improved performance.

 ---